SlicerMorph/W_2020/Lab01_Slicer_1_Intro/README.md

   * Add Data button - Show Options checkbox.
   * Saving MRB - Medical Record Bundle
 * DICOM module which will be covered in detail in lab #2.
+* SlicerMorph's ImageStacks module is the prefered way to load data from mCT scanner (will be covered in detail in lab #2).

 :pencil2: Use "Add Data" button, locate the data you copied in pre-lab, and add "CT-brain.nrrd" to your workspace.
 Once done, minimize Slicer, open a file explorer and locate the data folder from pre-lab.
 Drag-and-drop "MR-brain-T1.nrrd" and "MR-brain-T2.nrrd" into Slicer.
 Add them to your workspace.